 We’ve worked with and closely observed the English language skills of dozens of senior businessmen, government officials, and Princes in the Gulf.
 If most high-level decision-makers speak good English, only a minority have reading comprehension skills strong enough to digest complicated English-language technical, marketing, or legal material.
 And at the lower and mid-levels, the numbers are even less.

 What’s the business takeaway for firms interested in the Gulf market?

 - Don’t confuse spoken and reading comprehension skills because they are two very different skill sets and you can’t easily tell how well someone knows English.
 Only a minority of decision-makers in the Gulf can read (or feel comfortable trying to read) complicated technical and legal marketing material in English.

 - By not taking the translation of your marketing materials seriously, you’re risking that the message you want to send will miss its mark.
 If you happen to be dealing with someone who can read technical documents in English with ease, you’re lucky.
 But the only surefire way to make sure your materials are understood is to spend the time to have them properly translated into Arabic.

 - You will be “just another foreign firm” if you fail to make any effort to tell potential clients what you can do in their language, not yours.

-The one that sends English-marketing pamphlets stating that they you provide “innovative solutions” — like most foreign firms?
-Or the one that sends a 3 page document, describing, in Saudi or Qatari Arabic, specific projects of how you’ve innovated in the past?
+The one that sends English marketing pamphlets stating that they provide “innovative solutions” — like most foreign firms?
+Or the one that sends a 3-page document, describing, in Saudi or Qatari Arabic, specific projects of how you’ve innovated in the past?